FindMySchool LogoFindMySchool

 It has clear strengths in pastoral support, behaviour culture, and student voice.
 Academic outcomes are currently a challenge, with the school ranked below England average on FindMySchool’s GCSE outcomes ranking.
 Families should read the most recent inspection judgements carefully and ask what has changed in teaching and assessment since then.

 Applications are made through the local authority coordinated process.
-For September 2026 entry, applications open from 01 September 2025 and close on Friday 31 October 2025, with offers issued on 02 March 2026.
+For Year 7 entry in September 2027 in West Berkshire, applications close on 31 October 2026, with offers issued on 1 March 2027.

-The dataset shows an Attainment 8 score of 34.9 and a Progress 8 score of -0.53.
-In FindMySchool’s GCSE outcomes ranking, the school is ranked 3534th in England, placing it below England average.
+The figures show an Attainment 8 score of 32 and a Progress 8 score of -0.53.
+In FindMySchool’s GCSE academic outcomes ranking, the school is ranked 2,712th of 3,895 in England, placing it below England average.

 Behaviour is described as calm and supported by consistent routines, with targeted help for students who find meeting expectations difficult.
 The school also promotes a values-led approach, ambition, care and courage, as part of its expectations for respectful conduct.